nnirror/facet/README.md

 ### Variables

-You can send variables from Max into Facet, making it possible to run code with variables that you can control externally.
+You can send variables from Max into Facet to incorporate in your code.
 The right inlet of the `facet_server` Max object will take custom variables in this format: `foo $1`.

 #### mousex / mousey